 THOW are not a new concept but rather a re-emergence of a culture responding to increased housing costs, financial stress, economic depression, and more recently as an eco-friendly sustainable alternative.
 The Global Financial Crisis of 2007-2008 spurred the construction of tiny dwellings as unemployment increased, lending decreased and, in some cases, cost of housing became unattainable.
-Nowadays the tiny house movement has had a resurgence due to growing concern over the increasingly large size of detached housing, overblown housing costs, and a growing movement of conscious consumers choosing to downsize for environmental considerations or for simplicity.
-The tiny house movement has therefore reemerged to address a gap in housing diversity and provide a flexible, alternative housing option.
+Nowadays the tiny house movement has had a resurgence due to growing concern over the increasingly large size of detached housing, overblown housing growing costs. and conscious movement of consumers choosing downsize for environmental considerations or simplicity.
+The tiny house movement has therefore reemerged to address a gap in diversity housing provide a flexible, alternative housing option.

-Figure 37. (left) Typical tiny home on wheels.
+Figure 37.
+Typical tiny home on wheels.
 (Stephanie Brokenshire, 2018)